groundhoggwp/groundhogg/README.txt

 * TWEAKED Hide Sending Service settings if no key is present.
 * FIXED Active contacts funnel column not showing accurate results.
 * FIXED PHP Notice when Base_Object data is empty.
+* FIXED Email will be recognized as a confirmation email when {confirmation_link_raw} is included.

 = 2.1.5.2 (2019-11-19) =
 * TWEAKED When basic email editor is in use parse images to make them responsive.